feangulo/graphite-stresser/README.md

 * Graphite host: in our case, the server housing our carbon cache
 * Graphite port: in our case, the carbon cache port
+* Number of hosts: to simulate publishing from
 * Number of timers: each timer generates 15 distinct metrics
 * Publishing interval
 * Debug mode: true/false - logs the metrics that are published